Biden’s wins for public education

 March 2021

-The Biden administration eliminates $1 billion in student debt
+Biden administration cancels $1 billion in student debt

 Rescinding a policy put in place by Betsy DeVos that limited debt relief for students who had been defrauded by their schools, Biden aided 72,000 student loan borrowers.